Whether you're trying to turn visitors into leads, or leads into free trials, you have one shot to encourage that all-important click.

 Want to find out where your fold is on multiple devices?
 Check out Where is the Fold?

 To get to a landing page, most visitors will click on some kind of call-to-action (CTA).
-To prevent visitors from clicking the dreaded 'Back' button, it's important for your landing page to be congruent with the CTA.
-That means using identical language, style and design wherever possible.
+To prevent visitors from clicking the dreaded 'Back' button, it's important for your landing page to be aligned with the CTA you use.
+That means using the same language, style and design wherever possible.

 3) Use a Hero Image